 Clothing can sometimes irritate sensitive young skin.
 Children can play all day in clothing that seemed fine when you dressed them in the morning, but when they put on their pajamas at night, you might find that there are rashes and red marks on their skin caused by their clothing chafing them.
 Even if they don’t complain, you should always ensure your kids feel comfortable in what they’re wearing.
 That’s super important for swimsuits due to the various snug-fitting straps, liners, and waistbands.
 Any uncomfortable feature, even if it is as minor as a tag that rubs poorly against them, can cause discomfort for a child.
-As such, here are five considerations when looking for a comfortable bathing suit for your child.
+As such, here are five excellent ideas for the next time your kid needs a new kids' bathing suit or toddler swimwear.

 If your daughter is on the swim team or simply spends her summer doing all things water-related, you’ll want to make sure she has a bathing suit that can keep up with her pace.
 A sporty one-piece suit with lightweight material is perfect for active girls as they glide through the water.
 If your daughter is running through the sprinkler one moment and then climbing a tree the next, opt for a suit with thicker material for more durability.
 You may even want to consider swim shorts and a long-sleeve rash guard if she loves being outside all day.